-This will use gcc for MyPkg and clang for the rest of the dependencies (extremely unusual case)
+This will use gcc for MyPkg and clang for the rest of the dependencies (extremely unusual case).

-Or you can have a very widely used option in many packages and set its value all at once with patterns, like:
+You can also have a very widely-used option in many packages and set its value all at once with patterns, like:

+'''

-\$ conan install . -o :shared=True
+$ conan install . -o :shared=True

+'''